cspr-rad/kairos-spec/test-strategy/main.typ

 damage.

 == Always Deployable
 The system should be in an always deployable state.
-In the beginnig of the development cycle this will ensure that the integration of all our systems components is working together as intended and it allows us to identify deployment issues early on.
+In the beginning of the development cycle this will ensure that the integration of all our systems components is working together as intended and it allows us to identify deployment issues early on.
 Later in the development cycle it will enable us to